This is the first post in our Android 101 series. Sign up to learn more about the world’s most popular operating system.

-If you’re applying for a software engineering position of some kind, chances are you’ll encounter some sort of technical interview or coding challenge.
-For newer engineers applying for software programming roles, the coding interview is oftentimes the most terrifying part.
-However, with a few interview preparation tips and things to consider, the technical interview will seem a lot less scary, and will hopefully be a valuable learning opportunity during your job search.
+If you’re applying for a software engineering position, chances are you’ll encounter some technical interview or coding challenge.
+For newer engineers applying for software programming roles, the coding interview is often the most terrifying part.
+However, with a few interview preparation tips and things to consider, the technical interview will seem a lot less scary and will hopefully be a valuable learning opportunity during your job search.
 Let’s break down a few helpful tips:

-These code challenges help build the essential hard skills you need to technically perform well in a coding interview.
-If you’re applying for a mid-level position as a software engineer, you’ll want to feel pretty solid with these types of challenges in your interview preparation.
+These code challenges help build the essential hard skills you need to perform well in a coding interview technically.
+If you’re applying for a mid-level position as a software engineer, you’ll want to feel pretty solid with these types of practice problems in your interview preparation.
 If you’re gearing up for your first technical interview as a junior engineer, you’ll want at least some exposure and practice with these.

-Mastery of coding challenges is only half the battle, so don’t forget the soft skills.
+Mastery of coding challenges is only half the battle in coding interview preparation, so don’t forget the soft skills.
 Throughout the entire interview process, including the technical coding interview, there are a lot of things that interviewers are looking for besides your ability to code.
-These other skills have to do with how well you communicate, collaborate, talk about the problem at hand, your leadership skills, your drive to learn, and generally speaking, how nice you are.
+These other skills have to do with how well you communicate your thought process, collaborate, talk about the problem at hand, your leadership skills, your drive to learn, and generally speaking, how nice you are.
 Soft skills are often overlooked by candidates and can be deal breakers for a lot of coding interviews.

 A company that’s worth applying to will want candidates that have strong soft skills, sometimes moreso than hard skills, because they show how well a person can grow within the company and develop those hard skills over time.
 This is especially the case for junior software engineers.

-When you practice your code challenges, see if you can buddy up with someone and take turns doing mock interviews.
-Practice talking through the problems as you work, asking questions, giving each other hints here and there, and revealing your ability to lead, collaborate, and persevere.
+When you practice your code challenges, see if you can buddy up with someone and take turns doing mock interview.
+Practice talking through the coding problem as you work, asking questions, giving each other hints here and there, and revealing your ability to lead, collaborate, and persevere through the coding test.